TEJ-Fellowship/tej-bootcamp/README.md

   - refactor tests to use helper functions
   3. Refactor notesRouter.post to use async / await syntax
   - run test to make sure code is still working after refactoring
-  - put try / catch block for error handling
+  - put try / catch block for error handling (not required for Express version 5 onwards)
   4. [Continue refactoring notesRouter.get single note, and notesRouter.delete routes to use async/await](https://fullstackopen.com/en/part4/testing_the_backend#error-handling-and-async-await)
 - [Optimizing the beforeEach function](https://youtu.be/aiLU5CLCz1s)
   1. [Use Promise.all to await for an array of promises to resolve](https://fullstackopen.com/en/part4/testing_the_backend#optimizing-the-before-each-function)